Airbus : U.S. proposes list of EU goods for tariff retaliation against Airbus subsidies | MarketScreener

-With the move, the USTR said it was kicking off the process for retaliation against over $11 billion worth of damage from EU subsidies to Airbus that the World Trade Organization has found cause "adverse effects" to the United States.
+With the move, the USTR said it was kicking off the process for retaliation against over $11 billion (£8.4 billion) worth of damage from EU subsidies to Airbus that the World Trade Organization has found cause "adverse effects" to the United States.

 The European Union and the United States have been battling for more than a decade over mutual claims of illegal aid to plane giants Boeing and Airbus, with parallel cases at the WTO.
 Both sides have been caught paying billions of dollars of subsidies to gain advantage in the global jet business.